Hi, I’m Nicola from The People Mentor, and in today’s podcast, I want to talk to you about the importance of creativity in leadership.

 Speaking of day-to-day pressures, stress can really hurt creativity.
 Stressed brains get tunnel vision and can’t think clearly, so do what you can to monitor stress in your team and offer support where it’s needed.

 Don’t underestimate the impact of the surroundings on creativity, either.
 Sterile, grey cubicles don’t exactly inspire creativity so do what you can to make the workplace more relaxed and conducive to innovative thought.
 A splash of relaxing colour and some indoor plants here and there can make a surprising difference.

 Creative leadership starts with you, leading from the front and modelling creative behaviour.
 Come up with ideas yourself, share information, and ask thought-provoking questions to get creativity flowing.

 When it comes to your team, don’t overlook the importance of diversity.
 The more perspectives and viewpoints you have from different backgrounds, the more likely it is that the business will truly be able to innovate and move forward as we navigate this ever-changing world.

 Has 2020 made you think about how you can be more creative and take things from good to great in your business?

 Do you have some great ideas about how to take the business onward and upwards, but have no clue about where to start?

-As the Supernanny for winning teams, I can help you identify what’s needed for you, your team, and the business to truly flourish.
+As the Mentor for winning teams, I can help you identify what’s needed for you, your team, and the business to truly flourish.

-My bespoke packages of training, workshops, and support will help you build and develop the well supported, engaged, and energised teams that will supercharge your business performance and profitability.
+My bespoke packages of training, workshops, and support will help you build and develop well-supported, engaged, and energised teams that will supercharge your business performance and profitability.